FedRAMP/docs/tools/zensical/docs/20xP2/FRMR.SCN.significant-change-notifications.md

 # Significant Change Notification Requirements

-- **Release:** 25.11A DRAFT
-- **Published:** 1900-01-01
-- **Designator:** SCN
-- **Description:** Renames FRR-SCN-TF section to FRR-SCN-TR to avoid confusion with &quot;timeframe&quot; rulesets in other FedRAMP standards.
-THIS IS A DRAFT AND IS NOT FINALIZED, USE AT YOUR OWN RISK.

-## Front Matter

-### Effective Date(s) & Overall Applicability

-- **FedRAMP 20x**:
-  - This release is effective **1900-01-01** for **20x**.
-  - This policy applies to all FedRAMP 20x authorizations.
-  - Phase One Pilot participants have one year from authorization to fully implement this standard but must demonstrate continuous quarterly progress.
-  - Phase Two Pilot participants must demonstrate significant progress towards implementing this standard prior to submission for authorization review.

-- **FedRAMP Rev5**:
-  - This release is effective **2025-07-07** for **Rev5 Beta**.
-  - These requirements will be initially tested and evaluated for Rev5 in the SCN Closed Beta.
-  - Providers MUST participate in a Balance Improvement Test to transition from the Significant Change Request process to the new Significant Change Notification process prior to wide release of this process for Rev5.
-Providers should participate in the FedRAMP Rev5 Community Working Group at https://www.fedramp.gov/community/ to follow this process.

-### Documentation Guidelines

-The following FedRAMP documentation guidelines apply to this document:

-- The capitalized key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
-- FedRAMP-specific terms defined in [FRD-ALL (FedRAMP Definitions)](https://github.com/FedRAMP/docs/blob/main/markdown/FRMR.FRD.fedramp-definitions.md) are italicized throughout this document for reference.

-## Background & Authority
-- [FedRAMP Authorization Act (44 USC § 3609 (a) (7))](https://www.govinfo.gov/app/details/USCODE-2023-title44/USCODE-2023-title44-chap36-sec3609) directs the Administrator of the General Services Administration to &quot;coordinate with the FedRAMP Board, the Director of the Cybersecurity and Infrastructure Security Agency, and other entities identified by the Administrator, with the concurrence of the [OMB] Director and the [DHS] Secretary, to establish and regularly update a framework for continuous monitoring...&quot;
-- [OMB Memorandum M-24-15 on Modernizing FedRAMP](https://www.fedramp.gov/assets/resources/documents/FedRAMP_Policy_Memo.pdf) section VI states &quot;FedRAMP should seek input from CSPs and develop processes that enable CSPs to maintain an agile deployment lifecycle that does not require advance Government approval, while giving the Government the visibility and information it needs to maintain ongoing confidence in the FedRAMP-authorized system and to respond timely and appropriately to incidents.&quot;

-### Purpose

 The Significant Change Notification (SCN) standard establishes conditions for FedRAMP authorized cloud service providers to make most significant changes without requiring advance government approval.
 Agency authorizing officials who authorize the use of FedRAMP authorized cloud services are expected to account for the risk of cloud service providers making changes to improve the service.

 This standard broadly identifies four types of significant changes, from least impactful to most impactful: